NevermindExpress/TimeDefuser/README.md

 TimeDefuser is a kernel-mode Windows driver that patches the kernel to neutralize the timebomb, which is seen on most prerelease builds that has been ever compiled.

-This patch patches the timebomb code itself in the kernel so it is the most effective way to neutralize it.
+This patch patches the timebomb code itself in the kernel so it is the most effective and applicable way to neutralize it, instead of activation patching which is not available in many builds.

-All builds are theoretically supported but not all builds are tested, see the end of this readme for screenshots.
+All builds are theoretically supported but not all builds are tested, see the notes for more info, or the end of this readme for screenshots.

-**Due to lack of attention this project will not be maintained anymore unless anyone ever makes a bug report about it not working.**
+Due to ~~lack of attention~~ nothing really left to do, this project is in maintenance mode and I will only fix bugs unless I find some fancy improvement ideas and energy & will to implement them.

 > [!WARNING]
-> This driver is intended to remove the **Windows expiration date only**
+> This driver is intended to remove the **Windows builds'** expiration date only

 It will not remove the expiration date of
 - Your abusive relationship